AlessioRepetto/agriclimate-intelligence/notebooks/README.md

 ### Purpose

-This notebook is the main model-development, model-selection, final-evaluation, and probabilistic-diagnostics workflow for annual crop yield.
+This notebook contains the complete crop-specific model-development and evaluation workflow.

-Three crops are modelled separately:
+It models:

 ```text
 Durum wheat